-Delicious Blueberry Beignets, with bite-sized beignets, dotted with blueberries and generously dusted with powdered sugar.
+These delicious and easy Mini Blueberry Beignets, are bite-sized beignets, dotted with blueberries and generously dusted with powdered sugar.

 Beignets are super easy to make, though they do involve deep frying.
 As I’ve mentioned before, I’ve been a happy deep-fryer ever since I bit the bullet and invested in a small deep fryer.
 It’s much safer and it keeps the oil at a constant temperature for me, so I never need to worry about that.
 I highly recommend it!